GAIA-UNIL/G2S/README.md

 For Python wheels, `zmq.h` must also be available.
 The Python build first tries `pyzmq` include paths (PEP 517 isolated builds), then system include paths.
 If not found, install ZeroMQ development headers (for example `libzmq3-dev` on Debian/Ubuntu or `zeromq-devel` on RHEL/Fedora).

 Some build and packaging helpers fetch third-party source files from upstream default branches, including `cppzmq`'s `zmq.hpp` and JsonCpp for Python packaging.
 This is an accepted project tradeoff: if an upstream change breaks the build, the local build scripts or package inputs must be updated at that time.
 For fully reproducible or audited release builds, use pinned package-manager dependencies or a reviewed local dependency snapshot.

+The Python packaging preprocess step creates ignored local copies of repository source and header trees under `build/python-build/`.
+These generated copies are removed before each preprocess run and should be treated as ephemeral build inputs, not source of truth.

+## Server protocol schema

+The ZeroMQ server protocol starts each request with `infoContainer` from `include/protocol.hpp`, then appends a task-specific payload.
+The current schema and validation expectations are documented in `DOCUMENTATION.md`.

 ## Startup version check